ArmaanSethi/Hindsight-Experience-Replay-and-Hierarchical-Reinforcement-Learning/README.md

 ### Code
 I initially created my own implementation of DDPG, HER, and added HRL to it.
 In order to evaluate it fairly I decided to use the baseline HER as the foundation to my method, and then adding changes to various places in order to implement HRL as well.
+This allowed me to use their logger, which was very helpful in creating the graphs.

 The code I modified are in baselines/baselines/herhrl/ More specifically I modified the replay_buffer.py, rollout.py, her.py, ddpg.py, and actor_critic.py.
+I